What is the NY SHIELD Act?

 - biometric information

-What are the requirements for NY SHIELD compliance?
+What are the requirements for complying with the SHIELD Act?

 The Act’s privacy law requires an agency that owns or licenses computerized data that contains the private information of New York residents to: